AB763 Blackface Amp Model Differences

 2 preamp gain stages, Tremolo, 2x6V6, 1x12 Speaker

 The non-reverb Deluxe is the simplest amp of the family because it has only two preamp gain stages and no reverb.
-It has two triode light dependant resistor (LDR) signal tremolo but no reverb, 7025 (low noise version of the 12AX7) preamp, dual identical tone stacks with treble and bass controls for each channel (no Mid control), 12AT7 long tail pair phase inverter, two 6V6GT power tubes using adjustable fixed bias putting out about 22 watts into a single 12 inch speaker rated at 8 ohms.
+It has two triode light dependant resistor (LDR) signal tremolo but no reverb, 7025 (low noise version of the 12AX7) preamp, dual identical tone stacks with treble and bass controls for each channel (no Mid control), 12AT7 long tail pair phase inverter, two 6V6GT power tubes using adjustable fixed bias putting out about 22 watts of clean power into a single 12 inch speaker rated at 8 ohms.
 The non-reverb Deluxe has only one 16uF filter cap compared to the Deluxe Reverb's two.
 This makes the Deluxe's bottom end even more flabby than the Deluxe Reverb's.

 AB763 Deluxe Reverb